evarpay/evarfinance-doc/docs/Api/Svelte-js.md

 :::note please note

-In the **onMount** function, initialize the Evarfinance Checkout module with the desired configuration.
+- In the **onMount** function, initialize the Evarfinance Checkout module with the desired configuration.

+- Also, an **openPayment** function is added to handle the button click event.
+Inside this function, the **EvarfinanceCheckout.open()** method is called to trigger the payment process.

 :::

 ### Add a button

 Create a button in the component's template **(Payment.svelte)** that triggers the payment process when clicked.
-The on:click event is bound to the openPayment function, which calls **EvarfinanceCheckout.open()**.
+The on:click event is bound to the **openPayment** function, which calls **EvarfinanceCheckout.open()**.

 ```html title="Payment.svelte"
 <main>